 It is widely recognised that getting outdoors and experiencing nature is great for children, so why not get your class involved in the Big Schools Birdwatch?
-It’s running now (and until 23rd Feb), so take a look at the FREE resources which have been made available by the RSPB, do something fun and help this fantastic organisation at the same time!
+It’s running from the 25th until the 27th of January, so take a look at the FREE resources which have been made available by the RSPB, do something fun and help this fantastic organisation at the same time!

 The Big Schools Birdwatch – what is it?

 Quite simply, the Big Schools Birdwatch asks children to spend an hour identifying and counting the birds which visit their outside space.
 The results are then sent back to the RSPB.

 What resources are available to help?